understanding-gender/understanding-gender.github.io/gender.md

 <span class="figEm bi">*Bisexuality* is romantic or sexual attraction to both men and women</span>.

-Other descriptions that may be used include <span class="figEm pan">*pansexual*, which rejects the the notion of binary genders</span>, and *asexual*, where there is a lack of sexual attraction to others of any sex.
+Other descriptions that may be used include <span class="figEm pan">*pansexual*, which rejects the notion of binary genders</span>, and *asexual*, where there is a lack of sexual attraction to others of any sex.
 The term *questioning* is also sometimes used to describe those who are unsure of their sexual orientation and do not wish to select a label.